32 Comments

 Ok, I have a thought and I'm trying to figure out how to put it.
 Here goes...

-I think people lived in the same place for a loooonnnng time, and who are generally comfortable with having friends, are too busy HAVING friends to make new friends.
+I think people who have lived in the same place for a loooonnnng time, and who are generally comfortable with having friends, are too busy HAVING friends to make new friends.

 Like, if my schedule is full, and I don't want to lose any of the friends I already have, there does come a point where even if someone is lovely, I literally do not have the bandwidth to be friends with them.
 This is even more true because I have a lot of family members, a church, and an art studio.
 So, if I don't want to schedule a plan outside of casual aquaintence, it's NOT because of something you are failing at or lacking!
 Honestly some of my favorite people are just aquaintences.
 I'm like, "wow, I'm so glad I get to see that person at the art studio!
 Lucky me!" but I also feel totally comfortable leaving it at that.
 I live in a big city with many special and cool people, and if I tried to be friends with ALL OF THEM it would be impossible.